LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 ### discussion of streaming lane
 We have two main requirements to satisfy for the streaming lane, access to realtime data from the source systems and results of heavy computations that cannot be done elsewhere.
 We have already proven that if the connector does not fail, data will land in kafka and by the invariants of a connector the data is fitting to a category schema.
 If the connector does fail then we loose data for a time intervall.
 Data that has landed in kafka, can be reprocessed an 'infinite' times during runtime of the pipeline.
 Thus if a processor fails, data is lost or corrupted during transmission to any destination, then after restarting the processor it can reprocess the data.
 Since the processor is idempotent the resulting state is consistent with that if the processor was successfull the first time.
 So the data lands in a consistent way in the realtime store clickhouse.
 By the properties of the realtime store of which clickhouse is an instance of, we conclude that the data not only lands in the realtime store but also is available ordered by the latest value of the designated timestamp to users via materialized views.

 As mentionned the ordering garuantess within a source system are there to improve performance, this will be discussed in depth in the section about data models and category schemas.
 But the main idea is to partition by source_system, then sort and index by source_system, symbol and designated timestamp.
-The core idea is that queries of analysts usually involve few symbols and the designated timestamp so these queries should be very fast even if involving joins, as long as these joins are done via source system, symbol or designated timestamp since clickhouse can use merge join that runs in O(n+m) where n,m are the number of rows of the tables to be joined.
+The core idea is that queries of analysts usually involve few symbols and the designated timestamp so these queries should be very fast even if involving joins, as long as these joins are done via source system, designated identifier or designated timestamp since clickhouse can use merge join that runs in O(n+m) where n,m are the number of rows of the tables to be joined.

 For data different than market data (economic releases) we simply choose release_code or something equivalent to replace "symbol" as the designated identifier.
 This core idea will also be used for historical data stored in the historical store.